Kenil1311/Clinic/replit.md

-✓ Implemented subtle dot pattern overlay for enhanced visual depth ✓ Changed "What is Clinicia?" section theme from red/pink to blue color scheme ✓ Updated all background gradients, animations, and circular elements to use blue accent color
+✓ Implemented subtle dot pattern overlay for enhanced visual depth ✓ Changed "What is Clinicia?" section theme from red/pink to blue color scheme ✓ Updated all background gradients, animations, and circular elements to use blue accent color ✓ Changed "What is Clinicia?" section base background color to #f8f9fa for better contrast

 ## User Preferences